Filing Documents with the Secretary

 A contract that is strictly for a combination utility’s gas business should be clearly labeled as such.

 A contract that is for a particular utility within a multi-utility holding company should also be identified as being just for that utility.

 A contract that applies to multiple utilities within a multi-utility holding company should identify each utility.

 Any requests for exceptions from the rules or guidelines, or extensions of deadlines should be made to the Secretary in advance of the deadline.

-For Initial Major Rate and Article VII filings, please contact the Office of the Secretary for further instructions.
+For Initial Major Rate and Article VII filings and for Preliminary Scoping Statement and Application filings under Article 10, please contact the Office of the Secretary for further instructions.